Willythepo0h/PJME-hourly-Energy-consumption/[Excel] - PJME_Energy_Consumption/README.md

 This subfolder contains the excel file using the PJM Hourly Energy Consumption.
-The excel file is using the processed data from the Machine Learning Model.
+The excel file used is the processed data from the Machine Learning Model.
 For the original data please refer to Kaggle Link.

 Kaggle Link: https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption